GoldenStack/overscore/CPU.md

 arithmetic on the instruction counter at address 0.
 There are no registers;
 everything refers to memory directly.

-The CPU silently exits when the first byte is `0xFF`.
+When reading instructions, the CPU silently exits when the first byte read is `0xFF`.
 Otherwise, reading from invalid memory or having an invalid opcode makes the CPU exit, as there is currently no error/interrupt handling.

 ## Instruction Set